Empire Theory, Part II: Power Dynamics

 Third, mid players will sometimes ally with low players in order to expand their own empires.
 For example, the manager of a team of programmers might notice a talented programmer on another team.
 The manager could befriend that programmer and convince him to join her team as a means of improving her own team’s performance.

 Fourth, low players will sometimes aim to ally with mid players in hopes of becoming mid players themselves.
 This alliance usually occurs either by low riding on mid’s coattails as mid increases in power or by low directly gaining power through their alliance with mid.
-A good example of coattail-riding occurs in US presidential elections.
+A good example of coattail-riding occurs in U.S. presidential elections.
 Campaign staffers (low) ally with a presidential candidate (mid) in the hopes that that mid player will win the election and then become high.
 If this occurs, the new president will repay the campaign staffers by delivering White House appointments, making the staffers mid players.
 An example of low directly gaining power through a mid alliance is mentorship.
 A mid player invests in a low player in the hopes that the low player becomes a tightly coordinated mid player.

 Interactions between mid and outside are often tense, because it is risky for mid players to interact with outside players.
 Mid will primarily interact with outside in two contexts: when outside is attacking their empire and when mid is going outside of the empire for resources.
+In both of these cases, mid is more likely to interact with near than far.

 Aggressive outside empires will often try to ally with mid players in an empire they are invading.
 Mid players can be extremely valuable to an invading empire because they will often have useful information on the target empire.
-Also, stealing them both increases the invader’s power and decrease the target’s power.
+Also, stealing them both increases the invader’s power and decreases the target’s power.
 For example, consider two website-builder tech startups competing with one another.
 It is very useful for one company to steal a highly skilled manager from the other company, because it gains a highly skilled manager, the opposing company loses a highly skilled manager, and the manager brings with her detailed knowledge of the opposing company’s strategy and internal dynamics.
 Due to the damage defection can cause, punishments are usually harsh.
 In the context of competing states, treason is punishable by death.
 Defectors are usually completely socially ostracized after being discovered.
-Even between competing companies, defecting to the opposing company will often result in total social ostracization from the first company.
+Even between competing companies, defecting to the opposing company will often result in total social ostracism from the first company.
 Defection of mid players is a rare and destructive event.

 Venturing outside the empire is an interesting challenge for the mid player.
-In a space of many somewhat coordinated players, it is ideal to achieve growth with the help of said players rather than against their designs.
+In a space of many somewhat coordinated players, it is ideal to achieve growth with the help of said players rather than going against their designs.
 Opposition is clostly.

 In the British Empire of the 18th and even 19th century, great fortunes and energies could be absorbed by political struggles in the capital.
 However, one of the best routes for influence in London was making your fortune by expanding Britain’s colonial holdings and then bringing that capital to bear.
 The returns were often better than fighting in the system.
-Examples of this were the military career of Sir Robert Clive, who conquered Bengal for the British East India Company and the business ventures of Cecil Rhodes that drove expansion into Africa.
+Examples of this were the military career of Sir Robert Clive, who conquered Bengal for the British East India Company, and the business ventures of Cecil Rhodes that drove expansion into Africa.

 When high is coordinating mid players and distributing patronage from the common effort to grow the empire, there are few reasons for mid to pursue additional projects.
-Alexander the Great’s generals are best served by staying with his army and carrying out his orders; their prospects for wealth and fame against a still standing Persian empire were miniscule.
+Alexander the Great’s generals are best served by staying with his army and carrying out his orders; their prospects for wealth and fame against a still-standing Persian empire were miniscule.
 In such contexts a high player is staking their position on their ability to continue providing patronage rather than on the ability to defeat mid players.

 In this example, Alexander demonstrates the ability to win battles against the Persian empire and acquire more and more provinces.
 He is overwhelmingly incentivized to maintain such growth.
 He takes on most of the cost of failure, but will share in the spoils of his success.
 An independent venture by a mid player means they are spending their own resources and also directly bearing the risk of failure.